mansam/fossbox/content/DaveSilver-image-scaling-test-complete-so-far.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So today's Image Scaling test is complete and it gave us a whole lot of really ...
+Summary: So today's Image Scaling test is complete and it gave us a whole lot of really good data.
+Basically we found out that scaling images within the code is definitely not a viable option.
+This means that if a developer wanted to make their program function in multiple resolutions, they would most likely need multiple image sets.
+With that in mind JT and I are currently thinking that GIFs are the most viable, all around, option.
+It has the smallest file size and has a very capable frame rate that is  ...

 So today's Image Scaling test is complete and it gave us a whole lot of really good data.
 Basically we found out that scaling images within the code is